Probing Planck scale effects on absolute mass limit in neutrino flavor evolution: Potential constraints on from existing and future experiments

 One of the most prominent examples is the KATRIN (Karlsruhe Tritium Neutrino) experiment, which measures the endpoint of the electron energy spectrum in tritium beta decay to infer the mass of the electron antineutrino.
 KATRIN's primary goal is to improve the upper limit on the electron antineutrino mass to below 0.3 eV/c$^2$ (at $90\%$ confidence level) or detect a non-zero mass if it exceeds 0.35 eV/c$^2$.
 Currently, it has already set a leading upper bound of 0.45 eV (at 90$\%$ confidence level).

-Another key effort is Project 8, which is developing a novel detection method called Cyclotron Radiation Emission Spectroscopy (CRES) to measure the energy of electrons from tritium decay.
+Another key effort is Project 8 \cite{AA}, which is developing a novel detection method called Cyclotron Radiation Emission Spectroscopy (CRES) to measure the energy of electrons from tritium decay.
 Project 8 aims to achieve sensitivity as low as 40 meV/c$^2$ to the effective neutrino mass, which is a weighted combination of the neutrino mass eigenstates.
 These direct detection methods are especially valuable for testing the GUP-modified neutrino oscillation framework, where the phase correction includes a dependence on the square roots of the masses \cite{AA}.
 By comparing precise measurements of the absolute neutrino mass with oscillation data, one can potentially identify or constrain deviations predicted by the GUP model.
 A summary of relevant experiments and their sensitivity is given in Table \ref{tab:neutrino_experiments_gup_compact}.
-These experiments are crucial because they measure both standard oscillation parameters and, in some cases, the absolute mass scale, offering a cross-check for models predicting GUP-induced modifications.
+These experiments are crucial because they measure both standard oscillation parameters and, in some cases, the absolute mass scale, providing an independent cross-validation for models that predict GUP-induced modifications.
 The precision with which these mass-related quantities are now being measured allows experimental validation or rejection of such theoretical corrections.

-Moreover, this investigation into $\sqrt{m_1} - \sqrt{m_2}$ offers a unique avenue for exploring physics beyond the Standard Model.
-The appearance of such terms in the GUP-modified oscillation phase suggests that neutrino experiments, particularly those with diverse energy ranges and baselines, are well-suited to probe the fine structure of quantum spacetime effects.
-A detailed analysis of these experiments, particularly focusing on deviations from standard oscillation patterns, can impose strong constraints on GUP parameters.
-In doing so, they could offer new insights into both the nature of neutrino mass and the structure of space-time at high energy scales.